shigebeyond/jkmvc/doc/orm/validation.md

 # Validation

-Orm models are tightly integrated with the [Validation](../common/validation/validation.md) library which comes with a very flexible `com.jkmvc.validate.ValidationException` that helps you quickly handle validation errors from basic CRUD operations.
+Orm models are tightly integrated with the [Validation](../common/validation/validation.md) library which comes with a very flexible `net.jkcode.jkmvc.validate.ValidationException` that helps you quickly handle validation errors from basic CRUD operations.

 ## 1 Defining Rules

 Validation rules are defined in the `OrmMeta::rules` property.
 This property is the rules for each field to be executed by `Validation.execute(exp:String, value:Any, binds:Map<String, Any?>)` method.

-Each rule is `com.jkmvc.orm.RuleValidator` object, which has 2 properties:
+Each rule is `net.jkcode.jkmvc.orm.RuleValidator` object, which has 2 properties:
 1. `label`: A label is a human-readable version of the field name.
 2. `rule`: A validation expression